CedricS789/Alexis-Finance-Assistant/System Prompts/2-Ledger-Agent.md

 - **Operation Outcome:** Report success/failure with specific Page ID of created/updated entity

 **ERROR HANDLING REPORTING:**
-- **Tool Failures:** Report any tool errors encountered and retry attempts made
+- **Tool Failures:** Report any tool errors encountered (entity retrieval tools do not require retries)
 - **Data Validation Issues:** Detail any missing entities that required creation
 - **Resolution Actions:** Explain how issues were resolved or what fallback actions were taken